dr-leo/PyHyphen/README.txt

 Change log
 ======================

+New in Version 2.0

+The hyphen.dictools module has been completely rewritten.
+This was required by the switch from OpenOffice to LiberaOffice which does no longer support the old formats for dictionaries and meta data. these changes made it impossible to release a stable v1.0.
+The new dictionary management is much more flexible than the old one.
+There is now a registry for locally installed dictionaries.
+Each dictionary can have its own path stored in the registry.
+Each dictionary and hence Hyphenator can now be associated with multiple locales such as for 'en_US' and 'en_NZ'.
+Further changes are:

+* Hyphenator.info is now of a container type for 'url', 'locales' and 'filepath' of the dictionary.
+* the Hyphenator.language attribute is deprecated
+* install dictionaries from LiberaOffice's git repository by default
+* dictools.install('xx_YY') will install all dictionaries found for the 'xx' language and associate them with all relevant locales as described in the dictionaries.xcu file in LiberaOffice's git repository.
+* upgraded the C library to v2.8.3

 New in version 1.0

 * Upgraded the C library libhyphen to v2.7 which brings significant improvements, most notably correct treatment of